-The committee performed the duties laid upon it by Section 94(7) of the Act, by holding meetings with the key role players and by the unrestricted access granted to the external auditors.
-The committee was established 21 November 2022 and held a combined board and Audit Committee meeting on 21 November 2022.
+The Committee performed the duties laid upon it by Section 94(7) of the Companies Act of South Africa, by holding meetings with the key role players and by the unrestricted access granted to the external auditors.
+The committee was established 21 November 2022 and held Audit Committee meetings on 13 April 2023 and 23 November 2023.